Deerfoot-Ai/.github/profile/README.md

 **Deerfoot Ai** is building the world's most sophisticated AI-powered running companion.
 We combine cutting-edge artificial intelligence with premium user experience to create personalized coaching that adapts to every runner's unique journey.

 ### **🌟 Our Mission**
-To revolutionize running through intelligent coaching that prevents injury, optimizes performance, and unlocks human potential - one stride at a time.
+To revolutionize running through intelligent coaching that optimizes performance and unlocks human potential.

 ---

 ## 🚀 **What We're Building**

 ### **🎙️ AI-Powered Coaching**
-- **British female AI voice coach** providing real-time guidance
+- **AI voice coach** providing real-time guidance
 - **Adaptive training plans** that evolve with your progress
-- **Intelligent recovery** and injury prevention systems
+- **Couch to Marathon.

 ### **📱 Premium Mobile Experience**
 - **Elegant design** with sophisticated black/silver/white aesthetics